Daniil-Snihirou/Hello-world/README.md

 # Hello-world
-I'm a noob, but that will change soon.
+I'm a noob in QA, but that will change soon.